BAND: Biomedical Alert News Dataset: Acknowledgments

 \section{Acknowledgments}

 The authors gratefully acknowledge the support of the funding from UKRI under project code ES/T012277/1.
-We would also like to express our sincere gratitude to Nicholas King for his invaluable assistance and insightful discussions.
+We would also like to express our sincere gratitude to Anya Okhmatovskaia and Nicholas King for their invaluable assistance and insightful discussions.